 What threat intelligence processes can I put in place?

-Splunk recommends following this prescriptive adoption motion: Splunk Adoption Maturity: Threat intelligence.
+Splunk recommends following the Prescriptive Adoption Motion: Threat intelligence.
 This guide walks you step-by-step through threat intelligence types and data contextualization and enrichment.

-- Use case: Using threat intelligence in Splunk Enterprise Security
+- Using threat intelligence in Splunk Enterprise Security